gradle/gradle/design-docs/dependency-management-for-jvm-components.md

       For example, if I'm on Windows build all the Windows variants and fail if the Windows SDK (with 64bit support) is not installed.
       Or, if I'm building for Android, fail if the SDK is not installed.
     - Build everything.
 Fail if a certain binary cannot be built.
-- Validation of library names (e.g. don't include ':' and reserved filesystem characters).
+- Validation of component, binary and source set names (e.g. don't include ':' and reserved filesystem characters, or limit to valid Java identifiers).

 ### Story: Build author creates JVM library jar from Java sources